prantlf/minified-size/README.md

--g, --no-gzipped-size      prevents printing the size of the gzipped code -b, --no-brotlied-size     prevents printing the size of the brotlied code -t, --no-total             prevents printing the total sizes -i, --minifier [minifier]  chooses the JavaScript minifier (default: "esbuild") -h, --help                 display help for command
+-g, --no-gzipped-size      prevents printing the size of the gzipped code -b, --no-brotlied-size     prevents printing the size of the brotlied code -t, --no-total             prevents printing the total sizes -i, --minifier [minifier]  chooses the JavaScript minifier (default: "swc") -h, --help                 display help for command

 All four sizes are estimated by default.
 File paths may contain wildcards.